valkey-io/valkey-doc/docs/data-types/streams.md

 It is clear from the example above that as a side effect of successfully claiming a given message, the `XCLAIM` command also returns it.
 However this is not mandatory.
 The **JUSTID** option can be used in order to return just the IDs of the message successfully claimed.
 This is useful if you want to reduce the bandwidth used between the client and the server (and also the performance of the command) and you are not interested in the message because your consumer is implemented in a way that it will rescan the history of pending messages from time to time.

 Claiming may also be implemented by a separate process: one that just checks the list of pending messages, and assigns idle messages to consumers that appear to be active.
-Active consumers can be obtained using one of the observability features of Redis streams.
+Active consumers can be obtained using one of the observability features of Streams.
 This is the topic of the next section.

 ## Automatic claiming